5 Things To Consider When Shopping For A New Mattress

 Back and stomach sleepers usually need something on the medium to firm end of the spectrum, because it keeps their spines in neutral alignment.
 If their backs sag into a soft mattress, it could mean annoying aches and pains the morning afterwards.

 Side sleepers, on the other hand, are usually most comfortable on soft mattresses that contour to the side of their body.
-They want something pressure relieving so they don’t wake up with a stiff arm and shoulder.
+They want something pressure relieving so they don’t wake up needing neck and shoulder pain treatment.
 Combo sleepers can either go for something more in the middle of the firmness spectrum, or accommodate the side they sleep on the most.

 2.)
 Your Body Weight